HandyLatcher/VSDBabySoC_VSD_Program_Week2/VSDBabySoc_Project.md

   <p><b>Fig: Synthesized rvmyth netlist</b></p>
 </div>

-## Note:💡
-The rvmyth module is a RISC-V based CPU core.
-Consequently, the synthesized netlist is extremely large and complex, containing numerous interconnected logic elements.
-Due to its size, its difficult to display the netlist on a single screen, which highlights the scale and intricacy of this processor design.

 ---

-Absolutely!
-I’ve rewritten your **Post-Synthesis Simulation (Gate-Level Simulation)** section to match the style, formatting, and clarity of your **Pre-Synthesis Simulation** section, making it GitHub-ready, concise, and professional.
+## Note 💡

+The `rvmyth` module is a RISC-V based CPU core.
+Its synthesized netlist is extremely large and cannot fit on a single screen, highlighting the **scale and complexity** of the processor design.

 ---

-## Post-Synthesis Simulation of VSDBabySoC ⚡
+# Post-Synthesis Simulation of VSDBabySoC ⚡

-Post-synthesis simulation, also known as **Gate-Level Simulation (GLS)**, verifies the functionality of the **synthesized design** including the mapped standard cells.
+Post-synthesis simulation (Gate-Level Simulation) verifies the functionality of the **synthesized design**.
-The simulation generates a **VCD (Value Change Dump) file**, which can be visualized using **GTKWave**.
+The simulation generates a **VCD (Value Change Dump) file**, viewable in **GTKWave**.

 ---

-## Compiling the Testbench
+## Compiling the Testbench 🖥️

-To compile the VSDBabySoC **after synthesis**, use the following command:

 ```bash
 iverilog -o output/post_synth_sim/post_synth_sim.out -DPOST_SYNTH_SIM -I src/include -I src/module src/module/testbench.v